How to check you are

-✅ How to verify CRC contact
+✅ How to verify contact

 ⚠️ How to spot common scams